New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: The ASDC property of symmetric pairs

-In this section, we will give a complete characterization of the ASDC property for Hermitian pairs.
+In this section, we will give a complete characterization of the ASDC property for pairs of symmetric matrices (henceforth, \emph{symmetric pairs}).
 We will switch the notation above and label our matrices $\cA = \set{A,B}$.
 Our analysis will proceed in two cases: when $\set{A,B}$ is nonsingular and singular respectively.